 The procedure does not cover issues relating to complaints about an employee's individual circumstances, such as the way an employee has been treated at work or matter such as misconduct, malpractice or unethical behaviours.
 Such matters should be dealt with through grievance or disciplinary procedures.

-We have a separate process for dealing with concerns about research misconduct.
+We have a separate process for dealing with concerns about Investigating Allegations of Misconduct in Research..

 3. SAFEGUARDS

 Protection